GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-vpc-sc/README.md

 Like access levels, ingress and egress policies can be defined via tfvars or factory files using the same mechanism in the underlying [vpc-sc module](../../../modules/vpc-sc/).

-This is an example ingress policy defines in yaml:
+This is an example ingress policy defined in yaml:

 ```yaml
 # data/ingress-policies/sa-tf-test.yaml